yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 >
 {: .hands_on}

 # Structural annotation

-We now have the following required inputs :
+We now have the following required inputs:

 - A masked genome in FASTA format
 - RNAseq sequence alignments in BAM format
 - Protein annotation in FASTA format

 With these files, We can run [**Braker3**](https://github.com/Gaius-Augustus/BRAKER) to perform the structural annotation of the genome.

 > <hands-on-title>Genome annotation with Braker3</hands-on-title>
 >
 > 1. {% tool [Braker3](toolshed.g2.bx.psu.edu/repos/iuc/braker3/braker3/3.0.8+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Assembly to annotate"*: `genome_masked.fasta` (Input dataset)
 >    - *"Species name"*: `Mucor mucedo`